yeutterg/public-ip-utility/README.md

 pip install -r requirements.txt
 ```

+Alternatively, a Dockerfile is provided for Docker containers.

 ### 3. Open Google Sheets and create a new spreadsheet called "Public IP".

- Optionally, you can type "Public IP" in cell A1 and "Updated" in cell B1.
+ Optionally, you can type "Public IP" in cell A1 and "Updated UTC" in cell B1.

 ### 4. Follow the instructions [at this link](http://gspread.readthedocs.io/en/latest/oauth2.html) to download a credentials JSON file.